Mission and History

 Caring for the Bay Area

-Brown & Toland Physicians opened in 1992 with a mission to make a difference in the health of the Bay Area.
-Nearly two decades later, Alta Bates Medical Group became part of Brown & Toland Physicians.
+Brown & Toland Physicians opened in 1993 with a mission to make a difference in the health of the Bay Area.

-Today, we are one community of doctors and healthcare professionals who share a single vision: deliver the best care by making it possible for doctors and patients to make medical decisions together.
+Today, we are one medical group, Brown & Toland Physicians, and one community of doctors and healthcare professionals who share a single vision: deliver the best care by making it possible for doctors and patients to make medical decisions together.

 A tradition of medical innovation